Code-Institute-Submissions/vahega-my-first-project/README.md

 Testing
 The website was tested for  Error and responsive  mobile-first sites margen and email input resetting .
 I had to add a reset button to clear the email Information the submit  was not reloading the age.
-In inspection of map it was not responsive to the small screen I had to create a fixed size to be responsive.
+In inspection of the map it was not responsive to the small screen I had to create a fixed size to be responsive.
 Github part I could not change the color of the github project of the users.
 Outside help
 To input the video and the images in the website I use www.w3schools.com